Huanz86251/creative-mobile-application-project/REPORT.md

    - On device, tap the in-app button to trigger recommendation notification; download a track to see download start/success notifications; allow permission dialogs.
 7) **Quality checks**
    - `npm test` runs Jest/RTL tests (limited coverage).
 Keep Expo/TypeScript warnings clean.
+8) **Credentials**
+   - The Supabase `.env` file containing sensitive API keys has been submitted to TA via email, and the password for zip has been sent in a separate email.
+   - **Credentials sent to TA.**

 ## Deployment Information
 - **Android build**: Prebuilt APK at `application-e8b22559-9e53-4d55-9fa6-e73bec75f37b.apk`.
 Install via `adb install <apk>` or device file manager.
 - **EAS Build**: `eas build --platform android` (and `--platform ios` if provisioned).
 Config in `eas.json` and `app.config.ts`.